ldante86/lcal/docs/documentation.md

 	 Use the first two digits of year to

-	 find the cooresponding number on the chart.
+	 find the corresponding number on the chart.

 Function: **_orthodox_western_last_2**